Wo Shing Wo: 2013 Raid of Dragonhead election in Shenzhen

-In March 28, 2013, after they received intel Wo Shing Wo triad members meeting at restaurant in Futian District for what was reportedly a dragonhead election, the Shenzhen Municipal Public Security Bureau dispatched over 350 SWAT officers and arrested over 160 triad members in a joint operation with the HKPF, who also arrested 63 triad members in Hong Kong.
-According to the HKPF, this was the result of a over 9 month long undercover operation.
+On March 28, 2013, after they received intel Wo Shing Wo triad members meeting at restaurant in Futian District for what was reportedly a dragonhead election, the Shenzhen Municipal Public Security Bureau dispatched over 350 SWAT officers and arrested over 160 triad members in a joint operation with the HKPF, who also arrested 63 triad members in Hong Kong.
+According to the HKPF, this was the result of an over 9 month long undercover operation.